 Bunting Small flags attached to a single siring mounting between posts or poles usually associated with Motor Vehicle Retailing.
 Illuminated Wall Signs Signs mounting directly onto the building above the level of the verandah or awning.
-Corporate Building Signs Painting buildings to reflect corporate colour schemes as a method of drawing attention to the building is considered to be an extension of advertising signage and will not be permitted.
+Wall Signs of the veralidation awning.
+Corporate Painting buildings to reflect corporate colour schemes as a Building Signs method of drawing attention to the building is considered to be an extension of advertising signage and will not be permitted.
 Flashing Signs Illuminated at frequent intervals by an internal source of light.
 Novelty Signs Odd shaped signs often three dimensional incorporating items such as cars, wine barrels, "big" product samples etc. Generally will not be permitted in business or residential and rural zones.
 Council may consider the use of wine barrels in association with wineries and cellar doors.
 Sandwich Board Signs Free standing sandwich board and A frame signs on public land including footpaths other than in the business areas of Mudgee, Gulgong, Kandos and Rylstone.
-Under awning Flags Small flags projecting from the front facade of a building often associated with newsagencies and photographic studios.
+Under Small flags projecting from the front facade of a building awning Flags often associated with newsagencies and photographic studios.
 Vehicle Signs Cars, trailers or equipment bearing advertising material do not make a positive contribution to the area and should not be parked for the express purpose of advertising or providing direction to a business.